grimmelm/ctech404/ctech401/module_4/e2_quiz_ccomparison_operators_TF/exercise_specs.md

 ## Exercise Instructions

-Are these conditional statements true or false?
+Are these conditional statements True or False?

 x=4<br>
 x == 5<br>